 The popularity of Microsoft cloud services continues to make them enticing targets.
 As of 2019, Kaspersky Labs found that Microsoft products remain the target of up to 70% of all cyberattacks.

 Sherweb Office Protect is an O365 add-on that lets Sherweb Partners quickly deploy new policies and settings as well as run security reports on their clients’ Microsoft cloud environments.
 The extra layer of defense provided by Office Protect helps mitigate both attacks and accidental breaches that are more likely as the number of insecure home network connections to corporate resources increases.

 They’re not in the news as much as in previous years, but ransomware attacks remain a serious threat to business data.
 For that and many other reasons, backup systems will always be important.

 Online Backup can automatically backup data from cloud servers as well as PCs, Macs, and connected mobile devices.
-It can also backup services like O365 apps, SQL servers, and Exchange servers.
+It can also back up services like Microsoft 365 apps, SQL servers, and Exchange servers.
 Data is secured at any one of Sherweb’s North American SOC2 Type II-compliant data centers.

 User education is critical